 Divorce law can be complicated.
 If you are considering dissolving your marriage, it is essential to understand what Marietta divorce requirements you must meet to start the process.
+In other words, you must satisfy certain qualifying factors before you can dissolve your marriage.
 An experienced divorce attorney at our firm can explain these requirements in greater detail and file the necessary documents with the court on your behalf.

 Your divorce formally begins with the filing of a divorce petition.
 According to O.C.G.A. §19-5-5, your petition for marriage dissolution must include the following: